dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/search.rst

 .. image:: search/_static/fo.png

 However, even if you add this ``[HttpPost]`` version of the ``Index`` method, there's a limitation in how this has all been implemented.
 Imagine that you want to bookmark a particular search or you want to send a link to friends that they can click in order to see the same filtered list of movies.
 Notice that the URL for the HTTP POST request is the same as the URL for the GET request (localhost:xxxxx/Movies/Index) -- there's no search information in the URL.
-The search string information is sent to the server as a form field value.
+The search string information is sent to the server as a `form field value <https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms/Sending_and_retrieving_form_data>`__.
 You can verify that with the `F12 Developer tools <https://dev.windows.com/en-us/microsoft-edge/platform/documentation/f12-devtools-guide/>`__ or the excellent `Fiddler tool <http://www.telerik.com/fiddler>`__.
 Start the `F12 tool <https://dev.windows.com/en-us/microsoft-edge/platform/documentation/f12-devtools-guide/>`__ :

 Tap the **http://localhost:xxx/Movies	HTTP POST 200** line and then tap **Body  > Request Body**.